-Mansell stretches Alfred Dunhill links lead
+Mansell stretches Alfred Dunhill Links lead

 |Full leaderboard

-England's Richard Mansell has stretched his lead to four shots going into the final round of the Alfred Dunhill Links Championship.
+England's Richard Mansell stretched his lead to four shots going into the final round of the Alfred Dunhill Links Championship.

 Compatriot Daniel Gavins, Sweden's Alex Noren and New Zealander Ryan Fox are Mansell's closest challengers after his five-under-par 67 at Carnoustie.